carrier-labs/go-nexmosphere/README.md

 # go-nexmosphere

-Go based server for communication with Nexmosphere sensor controllers using Go on Raspberry Pi devices.
+Go based server for communication with Nexmosphere sensor controllers using Go on Linux.

 Searches for USB based Serial devices an assumes they are Nexmosphere controllers.

-Provides a SSE interface for watching events.
+Provides SSE interface over HTTP for watching events.

 ## TODO: